IngeniozIT/php-skeleton/README.md

 - **Infrastructure**
   - Docker support
     - A Makefile to manage docker commands with ease
-  - GitHub workflows to automatically run the tests and quality tools on every push and pull request
+  - GitHub Actions to automatically run the tests and quality tools on every push and pull request
     - It also uploads a code coverage report to [CodeCov](https://codecov.io/)

 ## Installation